How do I import orders from a spreadsheet (.CSV)?

 Once you have uploaded your spreadsheet, you'll need to map the columns on the next screen.
 You will see a screen where you can choose the import method, and a list of columns that you can import:

-If you have your address stored in multiple columns in your CSV, then click on "Provide the address using multiple fields".
+If you have your address stored in multiple columns in your CSV, then click on "Provide the address using multiple fields" - here's an alternate sample spreadsheet (available as an .XLSX template or a .CSV template) with addresses formatted in this manner.
 You will see more address columns available for mapping to your spreadsheet:

 For each of the fields, click on "Select a column" and map it to the appropriate column from your spreadsheet.
 You must map one column to the Delivery Address to proceed.